We work with organizations where growth is beginning to strain execution.

 Not to implement solutions, but to understand where the system is compensating — and why.

-Only after this clarity do structural changes make sense.
+Only after this clarity does structural change make sense.

 Where is your system compensating today — and what would break first if growth accelerates further?